-For ambient temperatures down to 0°F use an AGMA No. 5 EP (ISO VG220) premium mild, extreme-pressure lubricant (preferably a sulphur-phosphorous type) with rust and oxidation inhibitors and an anti-foam agent.
-The pour point of the oil should be 5°F or lower.
-For extremely cold temperature applications (down to -30°F), use an AGMA No. 4 EP (ISO VG150) premium mild, extreme-pressure lubricant (preferably sulphur-phosphorous type) with rust and oxidation inhibitors and an anti-foam agent.
-The pour point of the oil should be 15°F or less.
+For temperatures down to 0°F. use an AGMA No. 5 EP (ISO VG220) premium mild, extreme-pressure lubricant (preferably a sulphur-phosphorous type) with rust and oxidation inhibitors and an anti-foam agent.
+The pour point of the oil should be 5°F. or lower.
+For temperatures down to -30°F. use an AGMA No. 4 EP (ISO VG150) premium mild, extreme-pressure lubricant (preferably sulphur-phosphorous type) with rust and oxidation inhibitors and an anti-foam agent.
+The pour point of the oil should be -15°F. or less.